nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* university student who
+* National University of Singapore (NUS) student who
-  * meets people from many different places (e.g. different classes, CCAs, student accomodation, etc.)
+  * meets people from many different places (e.g. different classes, CCAs, student accommodation, etc.)
   * have a need to manage a significant number of contacts
   * prefer desktop apps over other types
   * can type fast